SkywardSyntax/LightingEngine/README.md

 2. Select an STL file from your computer.
 3. The uploaded STL file will be parsed and rendered in the scene.

+## Reflective Surfaces and Black Edges

+The cube now has black edges to make it easier to see the edges, and its surface is more reflective.
+The fragment shader in `components/LightingEngine.js` has been updated to include code for reflective surfaces, and the cube's appearance is controlled by the updated fragment shader.
+The cube's edges are now specifically highlighted in the updated implementation.

+## Complex Matrix Operations in Lighting Calculations

+The `components/LightingEngine.js` now includes more complex functions with matrices for lighting calculations.
+Functions like `calculateFrustumPlanes` and `isPointInFrustum` utilize matrix operations for frustum culling.
+The `renderScene` function applies lighting calculations using matrices for transformations and lighting.
+The `calculatePhongShading` function uses vector and matrix operations for Phong shading.
+The `generateShadowMap` function involves matrix operations for shadow calculations.

 ## License

 This project is licensed under the MIT License.